fweiss/aosp-starter-vm/README.md

 - no AppStore, by design for embedded use case

 ## Failed attempt to access device from guest VM
-The follwoing to get adb to access device.
+The following was tried to get adb to access the device.

 ``PATH=~/aosp/out/host/linux-x86/bin:$PATH``